FreeTymeKiyan/LeetCode-Sol-Res/README.md

 [![Join the chat at https://gitter.im/FreeTymeKiyan/LeetCode-Sol-Res](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/FreeTymeKiyan/LeetCode-Sol-Res?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repository contains Java solutions and resources for [LeetCode Online Judge](https://oj.leetcode.com) algorithm problems.
+This repository contains solutions and resources for [LeetCode](https://www.leetcode.com) algorithm problems.

-Most of the solutions are derived from my own implementation and the problem discussion section.
+The solutions are derived from my own thinking and the discussion.
 They are cleaned and optimized carefully, thus more readable and understandable!

 An excel table for quick review before interview is also provided in resources directory.